-The Debentures currently have investment grade ratings of BBB with a stable trend, from DBRS Limited ("DBRS") and Baa3 with a stable outlook, from Moody's Investors Service, Inc. ("Moody's").
+As of March 4, 2015, the 2018 Debentures and the 2021 Debentures each had investment grade ratings of "BBB" with a "Stable" trend, from DBRS and "Baa2" with a "Stable" outlook from Moody's.
 Ratings may be subject to revision or withdrawal at any time by the rating organization.